PoSciDonDAO/poscidondao_contracts/README.md

 PoSciDonDAO is a Decentralized Autonomous Organization (DAO) dedicated to streamlining and democratizing the funding and acceleration of personalized medicine research.
 Utilizing the advanced zkSync Era blockchain, PoSciDonDAO implements a suite of smart contracts designed to facilitate transparent, democratic, and efficient governance of DAO operations and  personalized medicine research funding.

 ## Contracts in the Repository
-- **GovernorOperations.sol**: Manages operational aspects of the DAO, including administrative and financial proposals.
+- **GovernorOperations.sol**: Manages operational aspects of the DAO, including administrative, tokenomics, marketing and financial proposals.
 - **GovernorResearch.sol**: Focuses on scientific research proposals, particularly in personalized medicine.
 - **Staking.sol**: Handles the staking of tokens necessary for participation in governance activities.
 - **Participation.sol**: An ERC1155 token contract representing active engagement in DAO governance.